Thedtk24/IT_GameChallenge-ARM64-/game01/README.txt

 ******** Challenge 01 ********

-Find the password, and you'll get the entry for next level.
+Find the password to finish the level.

 hint : reverse engineer the binary file